 anointing and praying at our

-for nearly 8,000 prayer requests a
+for over 10,000 prayer requests a

 With many, many praise reports